 Benefits of the program include:

-- Exposure to regulatory, fiscal and management aspects of laboratory practice
+- Exposure to regulatory, fiscal, and management aspects of laboratory practice

 - Rapid and fixed time frame of degree completion (18 months)

-- Internships integrated into the curriculum offer a leg up in the job market upon graduation
+- Internships integrated into the curriculum

 - Preparation to sit for the medical laboratory scientist board of certification exam offered through the American Society for Clinical Pathology, ASCP/BOC